Mr-Eke/hospital_monitoring_group10/README.md

 ---
 ## Group Session Attendance Report

-We met several times during the development of this project.
-Below is a summary of attendance during group sessions:
+We met several times for the development of this project.
+Below is a summary of attendance for our sessions ⤵️

 | **Session**                                    | **Date (2024)**      | **Present**                                               | **Absent** |
 |------------------------------------------------|---------------|-----------------------------------------------------------|------------|